 The genuinely creepy and awesome can art on Original Sin’s Black Widow has somehow managed to make wild blackberries seem like the scariest fruit.
 New York apples blend with dark, sweet berries plucked from summertime brambles to create a tart, complex cider.
 It pours a vampiric sanguine, reminiscent of red wine and the lipstick kiss of a femme fatale.

 The cold winds of late October often feel like they’re stirring up wild things in the night.
 Elongated shadows in moonlight, crunchy leaves underfoot, porch doors creaking on their hinges … even a walk around the block can be downright creepy (in a fun kind of way) this time of year.
-Artifact’s Wild Thing cider uses clever design and font choices to portray both the eeriness and the deliciousness of the post-harvest season.
-This single varietal cider is made cool-fermented from 100% McIntosh apples, resulting in a crisp, tart and aromatic beverage that, according to Artifact, captures a “dare over truth” vibe.
+Artifact’s Wolf at the Door calls upon the scariest parts of fairy tales and uses clever design and font choices to portray both the eeriness and the deliciousness of the post-harvest season.
+This craft cider is made from tannic fruit, resulting in a sharp, raw flavor with plenty of “bite”.
+According to Artifact, Wolf at the Door captures a “fight over flight” vibe.

 Think cherries are all sweet and innocent?
 Even this most cheerful of fruits has a dark side, as evidenced in Argus Cider’s Cherry Vin fruit wine.
 The fermentation wizards at Argus have transformed the blushing fruit into a dry, tannic vixen, pouring blood red in a glass and dancing seductively across the palate.

 Bonus: a Haunted Cider Cocktail from Gumption Cider